 Greg Abbott has threatened to arrest Democratic legislators who fled the state.

-Now just remember this, you know, because if Republicans in the UI U.S. Senate, if they walk out and if they're going to try and take away the legislative filibuster, and they all walk out united, although I can't speak for Ben Sass, the Jackaz and Mitt Romney and Lisa Murkowski.
+Now, just remember this, you know, because if Republicans in the U.S. Senate, if they walk out, if they're going to try and take away the legislative filibuster and they all walk out united, although I can't speak for Ben Sass, the jackass, and Mitt Romney and Lisa Murkowski, but they can prevent any bill from even coming up.

 And he said they'll be arrested upon their return.

-I guess that's part of Texas's law.
+I guess that's part of Texas' law.

 Gavin Newsom now sending out checks to two-thirds of the population of California.

-A California judge rejected Newsom's effort to correct uh the filing papers and list himself as a Democrat.
+A California judge rejected Newsom's effort to correct the filing papers and list himself as a Democrat.

 And Newsom had asked the Secretary of State to grant lenience after lawyers for the governor failed to list his party preference in responding to the recall as required by California law.

-Anyway, Newsom required was required to go to court in an effort to be listed as a Democrat.
+Anyway, Newsom required, was required to go to court in an effort to be listed as a Democrat.

-Superior Court of Sacramento County judge refused to allow Newsom to correct the error, noting that they didn't have the legal discretion to allow it.
+Superior Court of Sacramento County Judge refused to allow Newsom to correct the error, noting that they didn't have the legal discretion to allow it.

 I mean, it just never ends.

-But as well as well as checks that have been going out.
+Now, California may expand taxpayer-funded food stamps to illegal immigrants, as well as checks that have been going out.

 See what's happening here?

-This this is a non-issue.
+This is a non-issue.

-Except, I guess if you, you know, if you feel that that's the only way you can win.
+Except, I guess, if you know, if you feel that that's the only way you can win, voter ID, signature verification, chain of custody controls.

 All parties get to watch the vote count start to finish.